 It’s easy to set up a new aquarium for shrimp-keeping!

-It can be complicated, of course … you can fiddle with pH and gH and KH, mineral composition and TDS, if you want to.
-You can install high-intensity lighting and CO2 injectors and sump systems.
+It can be complicated, of course … you can install high-intensity lighting and CO2 injectors and fiddle with pH and gH and KH, mineral composition and TDS, if you want to.
 Technology can be great, but it’s optional.
+There’s a easier way to get started!

 (1) Rinse out the aquarium and put it where you want it to be.
 Make sure it’s well supported and can’t tip!
 (Water weighs about ten pounds a gallon.)